w1r2p1/AlgoTrading/README.md

 # AlgoTrading
 ------------

-This project implements the necessary functionalities to engage in 24/7 crypto algorithmic trading on Binance.
+This personal project implements the necessary functionalities to engage in 24/7 crypto algorithmic trading on Binance.

 ## Features